Attleboro City Hall to close to public for a week starting Thanksgiving; library reopens

 “I want minimal people in the buildings as possible to decrease the spread of this virus,” Heroux told department heads.

-He them than any employee who does not feel well should stay home and contact their doctor to determine if they need a coronavirus test.
+He told them that any employee who does not feel well should stay home and contact their doctor to determine if they need a coronavirus test.

 Other departments deemed essential are health, treasurer, accounting, personnel, mayor and MIS.